-- Displays cannot be within 6 ft. of the outside edge of the curb - Displays must be as close in proximity to the building as practicable but in no case farther than 3 ft. from the building façade - No cash transactions are allowed on the sidewalk - The Village Board may declare an expansion of the dimensional standards for special events during specified times (Holiday Stroll / Memorial Day Sidewalk Sale, etc.).
+- Displays can not be within 6 ft. of the outside curb - Displays must be as close in proximity to the building as practicable but in no case farther than 3 ft. from the building façade - No cash transactions are allowed on the sidewalk - The Village Board may declare an expansion of the dimensional standards for special events during specified times (Holiday Stroll / Memorial Day Sidewalk Sale, etc.).